grafana/k6/release notes/upcoming.md

 Thanks to @AndriiChuzhynov for implementing this! (#766)

+## UX

+* Added a warning when the maximum number of VUs is more than the total number of iterations (#802)

 ## Internals

 * Cloud output: improved outlier metric detection for small batches (#744)